Made in Sweden (album)

 Made in Sweden is the debut studio album by Swedish singer-songwriter E-Type, released by Stockholm Records on 31 October 1994.

+Release

+Made in Sweden was promoted with the release of the single "Do You Always (Have to Be Alone)?".
+It features vocals by singer Nana Hedin and became a top 20 hit in Sweden, peaking at number 13.
+Another single, "Russian Lullaby", peaked at number 45 in Sweden and number 35 in France.

 Critical reception

 Pan-European magazine Music & Media wrote, "The country of origin firmly stamped on it means a strong recommendation for top flight Euro product.
 "Set the World On Fire" was a summer hit in Sweden; "This Is the Way" is the current number 1.
 Long-haired E-Type is surrounded by the proverbial female backup singer(s), but isn't pretending to be a black rapper.
 With that weird half singing/half speaking voice, he's rather like the Troggs' Reg Presley branching out to dance.
 The producer's name is a guarantee for Pop sense.
 Almost blindfolded one can select three more singles: the ragga track "So Dem Come", the shamelessly Euro number "Fight Them Back" and the Oriental-flavoured reggae "When Religion Comes To Town"."